ttrelle/nosql-datasets/mongodb/README.md

 - pois.js: Shell script to drop data and create indexes
 - pois.bson: BSON dump

-To set up this example run these commands (in that order!):
+To set up this example run these commands (in that order!) against a running _mongod_ on localhost:

     $ mongo pois.js
     $ mongorestore pois.bson

+It will create the database _test.pois_.